-From 2013 -2018, prior to her election to the Massachusetts House of Representatives, she was the Executive Director of the Amherst Survival Center, connecting residents of Amherst, Pelham, Granby, and surrounding towns, to food, clothing, healthcare, wellness, community, and a variety of other services.
+From 2013 -2018, prior to her election to the Massachusetts House of Representatives, she was the Executive Director of the Amherst Survival Center, connecting residents of Amherst, Granby, and surrounding towns, to food, clothing, healthcare, wellness, community, and a variety of other services.
 Under her leadership, the Amherst Survival Center expanded its basic needs programs, increased access to services, and offered more opportunities for the community to engage and participate in the development and delivery of programs.
 She helped to formalize the organization’s volunteer program, increased the amount of food distributed to residents, established the diaper distribution program, and developed and implemented it’s strategic plan, while managing the organization’s budget.

 Previously, Mindy led statewide programs in Massachusetts to train staff of drug and alcohol treatment programs, jails, and homeless shelters on issues of HIV/AIDS, hepatitis, harm reduction, and opioid overdose prevention.
 In addition, she directed a training program for health and human service providers to support LGBTQ youth.
 Her work was recognized by the U.S. Centers for Disease Control and the International Harm Reduction Association.